AmirZimhony/ExtractCompetitorKeywords/README.md

 The final output of this project is a xlsx(excel) file, containing information extracted from web pages on the company's website:

 1.URL

-2. Various data from SEO-relevant HTML tags
+2.Various data from SEO-relevant HTML tags

-3. A list of the 10 most common words on each page, including the number of occurences of each word.
+3.A list of the 10 most common words on each page, including the number of occurences of each word.